Federal and Private Loans and Aid

 There are three ways to receive aid from the federal government:

 1. Need-based federal aid: Awarded directly through the Office of Fellowships and Financial Aid in accordance with requirements established by federal law.
 Applicants must file the Free Application for Federal Student Aid (FAFSA) online, utilizing the federal school code for The Graduate Center (004765).
+The priority deadline for filing the FAFSA is April 30th.

 2. Federal Work-Study: Earn funding through a part-time job.
 Students who submit their FAFSA by the priority deadline for federal aid (April 30) are considered for Federal Work-Study positions if they check yes to the Federal Work-Study question.